Theyashsawarkar/Robo-Avtar/README.md

 # 🎉 Usage

-Using the Robo-Avatar Generator is simple:
+Using the Robo-Avatar Generator is simple :

 - Type in your name or string in the input field 📝
 - Click on the "Generate Avatar" button 🤖